“Blogs have hailed kingship on the Internet as many people subscribe to their favorite bloggers.”

 Entries without blog images make it difficult for readers to relate to posts.
 Enticing images break that barrier by helping readers understand the entry in front of them.
 In every blog, the content, images, headers, and everything else in between work together to create a solid post.
-Still, some bloggers fail to realize that images are crucial to posts which make it difficult for them to engage to their potential subscribers.
+Still, some bloggers fail to realize that images are crucial to posts which make it difficult for them to engage with their potential subscribers.

 An active account shows presence which attracts people to browse a collection of posts.
 The absence of updates automatically presents an inactive account which tells users that your site is no longer operating.
 As a rule of thumb, post on social media outlets and make sure to be consistent.

 Many bloggers fail to take the time to create a clear title after writing an incredible post.
-This mistake is detrimental to every blog as potential subscribers opt out instead of lingering for more.
+This common blogging mistake is detrimental to every blog as potential subscribers opt out instead of lingering for more.
 In every title, it should hint what the entry is about.

 The blogosphere has involved in such a way that entries are no longer ‘diary-like.’
 People search online for something relatable instead of basking on what’s missing in their lives.
 If an entry is about a trip to Los Angeles, the question every blogger should ask is: Why would anyone want to read the entry?
 Keep every post interesting!

 Blogs with an abundance of content show stability, but those who overshare may overwhelm readers.
 Maintaining a blog calendar that details every scheduled post will help organize entries and keep subscribers at ease.
 There’s nothing like keeping readers wanting more entries than posting in a timely manner.

 Maintaining a dynamic blog is perfect to catch a majority of attention.
 Still, bloggers confuse their niche when they want to write for everyone else.
 For example, if a food blogger covers a topic on fashion, it confuses many of their readers!
 Keep a consistent flow of blog so that readers can quickly identify the blog’s purpose.